Yorubaname/the-yoruba-dictionary-dashboard/README.md

 # dashboardapp

-## Yorubaname Dashboard App
+## Yoruba Dictionary dashboard App

-The Yorubaname Dashboard application is a stand alone AngularJs that interacts with the backend services.
+The Yoruba Dictionary dashboard application is a stand alone AngularJs app that interacts with the backend services.

 To function, it needs to be able to send requests to a running backend.
-The backend source and the instructions on how to run it can be found here https://github.com/Yorubaname/yorubaname-website
+The backend source and the instructions on how to run it can be found at https://github.com/Yorubaname/the-yoruba-dictionary

 ### Prerequisites